Unconscious Man, 35, Dies Outside Summit Train Station: Police

-A 35-year-old man died at a bus station in Summit overnight, authorities said.
+A 35-year-old man died at a train station in Summit overnight, authorities said.

 The Summit man was found unconscious at the bus stop outside the station around 2:50 a.m.
 Friday, August 12, Summit Police said.
 Officers immediately began performing CPR and administering Narcan on the man, who was later pronounced dead at the scene, police said.